mohsley/portfolio-site/README.md

 # Portfolio Website

 This is a portfolio website built with Next.js and Tailwind CSS.
-It showcases your skills, projects, and achievements in an elegant and responsive design.
+It showcases my skills, projects, and achievements in an elegant and responsive design.

 ## Installation